-Unless you have some background in plumbing or electrical work, it’s not recommended to alter the wiring or pipe system on your own.
-These are specialized fields that need to be handled by an experienced worker with the right tools, and any errors could result in physical damage to yourself and your home.
+Unless you have some background in plumbing or electrical work, it’s not recommended to alter your own wiring or pipe system.
+These specialized fields need to be handled by an experienced worker with the right tools, and any errors could result in physical damage to yourself and your home.
 Before you start searching for “bathroom remodelers near me,” consider having an inspector assess the building for efficiency and damage readings first.
-You may find that no changes need to be made in order to complete the renovation!
+You may find that no changes need to be made to complete the renovation!

 Changing the Layout: $1,000-$15,000 Total

 The cost of altering your bathroom’s floor plan can change dramatically depending on how drastic of a difference you’re looking for.
-Simply expanding the room can cost several thousand dollars alone, and typically requires the help of a contractor, plumber and electrician.
-This is because you’ll be making several changes to the interior workings of the bathroom as well as cosmetic details.
+Simply expanding the room can cost several thousand dollars alone and typically requires the help of a contractor, plumber, and electrician.
+This is because you’ll be making several changes to the bathroom’s interior workings and cosmetic details.

 Among the things that may need to be done are:

 - Architectural work — Expanding your bathroom means taking down walls, and this isn’t something that can be done on a whim.
-You need an expert who can identify load-bearing and non-load bearing walls, safely break down the correct walls and dispose of any waste.
-You may need to add new structural supports after you’ve taken out certain walls, which is another job that should always be done by a professional.
+You need an expert who can identify load-bearing and non-load-bearing walls, safely break down the correct walls, and dispose of any waste.
+You may need to add new structural supports after taking out certain walls, which is another job that a professional should always do.

-Drywall installation — Once you’ve taken out a wall, you’ll have exposed framework that needs to be covered and finished.
+Drywall installation — Once you’ve taken out a wall, you’ll have an exposed framework that needs to be covered and finished.
 You can put up the drywall yourself if you know how, but it’s always best to get a professional on the job.
-There may be important procedures specifically for your home that you aren’t aware of, and a professional contractor will be fully up-to-date on the most recent building and safety codes for your area.
+There may be important procedures specifically for your home that you aren’t aware of.
+A professional contractor will be fully up-to-date on the most recent building and safety codes for your area.

 - Plumbing installation — There are internal pipes behind many of the walls in your home, especially the bathroom.
 Once you’ve taken down a wall, there’s a good chance you’ll need a plumber to move or install new pipes to accommodate the change in layout.
 In some cases, you may have pipes that need to be removed or completely rerouted.